 You will have the opportunity to attend a variety of skills training sessions and you will be required to successfully complete research methods training provided by the centre, as a condition of your transfer/admission to DPhil student status.
 There are also opportunities to access advanced and specialist research training provided through the Social Sciences Doctoral Training Centre.
 The Social Sciences Division also organises an academic and professional development programme covering a range of relevant generic transferable skills which you will be encouraged to attend.

-You will be encouraged to attend the Oxford criminology and informal lunchtime seminars organised by the centre and you will also have the opportunity to discuss your research plan at the lunchtime criminology discussion group and criminological research workshops, which are held during term time.
+You will be encouraged to attend the Oxford criminology and informal lunchtime seminars organised by the centre and you will also have the opportunity participate in the criminology discussion group, criminological research workshops, and other relevant discussion groups which are held during term time.
 You will also have access to seminars organised by the Faculty of Law as well as other faculty discussion groups.

 Annual Course fees